-- Complete a 3 credit course in music history at the 400-level or above.
-Complete 3 to 5 elective credits in music courses at the 400-level or - above, exclusive of additional credits in MUS 849, MUS 850A, MUS 850B, and MUS 896. - Participate in music activities during four semesters of enrollment in the program.
-The activities must be approved by the student's academic advisor and must involve piano accompanying. - 6.
-Perform three collaborative recitals under the guidance of the student's applied music instructor and approved by a committee from the piano area in a pre-recital hearing.
+- Complete two courses in music theory at the 400-level or above. - Complete a 3 credit course in musicology at the 400-level or above - Complete 3 to 5 elective credits in music courses at the 400-level or above, exclusive of additional credits in MUS 896. - 5.
+Perform three collaborative recitals under the guidance of the student's applied music instructor and approved by a committee from the piano area in a prerecital hearing.
 A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - Complete the final oral certifying examination administered by a committee consisting of the student's applied music instructor, another member from the piano area, and a faculty member from either the music theory or musicology area.